VA Streamline and Cash-Out Refinances: Perfect HARP Alternatives

 The lender will make sure you are current on your mortgage, but credit requirements are much more lenient than other refinance types.
-As long as the borrower is reducing the mortgage rate or is refinancing from an adjustable rate mortgage to fixed one, the VA streamline option is an ideal choice.
+As long as the borrower is reducing the mortgage rate or is refinancing from an adjustable-rate mortgage to a fixed one, the VA streamline option is an ideal choice.

 VA Cash Out Refinance

 But what if the current loan isn’t a VA mortgage?
 If the borrower has VA eligibility, it’s perfectly fine to refinance from a non-VA mortgage to a VA loan using a VA cash-out loan.